microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-alert-get.md

 This method supports the `$select` and `$expand` [OData query parameters](/graph/query-parameters) to help customize the response.

 When no `$expand` query parameter is added, this API doesn't return `resourceSampling` property by default.
-To view `resourceSampling` in [directoryObjectImpactSummary](../resources//healthmonitoring-directoryobjectimpactsummary.md), you can add `$expand=enrichment/impacts/microsoft.graph.healthmonitoring.directoryobjectimpactsummary/resourceSampling`.
+When you want to retrieve a sample of the resources involved in triggering the alert for root cause investigation, you can add `$expand=enrichment/impacts/microsoft.graph.healthmonitoring.directoryobjectimpactsummary/resourceSampling` to view `resourceSampling` in [directoryObjectImpactSummary](../resources//healthmonitoring-directoryobjectimpactsummary.md).

 ## Request headers